tehasdf/cloudify-manager-blueprints/ha_notes.rst

 Postgresql
 ----------

+> Repmgr is used to set up postgresql's streaming replication.
+Pgbouncer
+> is a proxy that the clients (REST service) connect to and their queries
+> are routed to the current master.

 There are three elements to postgresql HA: replication, monitoring, and proxying.
 For replication, we use repmgr (`repmgr home page <http://www.repmgr.org/>`_),